ParikshithV/Nutrito-Fitness-Tracker/README.md

 The porject needs to be run on chrome with security disabled as this project makes use of cookies being passed from back-end to front-end which is not allowed by **CORS**. run the code specified in *cors.txt* at the chrome installation directory.
 (This is to be done at your own risk)

-[This project does not run with cors enabled]
+[This project does not function properly with cors enabled]

 Front-end uses port 3000,
 Back-end uses port 8080